gramineproject/gramine/Documentation/devel/encfiles.rst

   the KDK by itself (by overwriting the ``/dev/attestation/keys/`` pseudo-files).
 Some support for key rotation may appear in future releases of Gramine.

+  - It is worth pointing out that the format of encrypted files mostly uses one-time keys.
+The KDK is only used to derive the metadata-node key, thus it produces much less ciphertext than if it would be used to directly encrypt file data.
+Therefore, the usual NIST limits would be reached much slower.